NextCenturyCorporation/mcs-pipeline/README.md

 ## Project Structure

-The pipeline is setup to run different "modules" and uses convention to file the files for each module.
-At first, each module will be an evaluation for a specific team, but the goal is to add modules that perform different tasks uses Ray in AWS.
+The pipeline is setup to run different "modules" and uses convention to locate files for each module.
+At first, each module will be an evaluation for a specific team, but the goal is to add modules that perform different tasks using Ray in AWS.

 ### Folder Structure

-* autoscaler - Contains ray configuration for different modules to run in AWS.
+* autoscaler - Contains Ray configuration for different modules to run in AWS.
 The file name convention is ray_MODULE_aws.yaml.
 See below and Ray documentation for more details of fields.
 * aws_scripts - Contains scripts and text documents to facilitate to running in AWS.
 * configs - Contains all necessary configs for each module that will be pushed to Ray head node.  (maybe should be moved to individual deploy_files directories)
 * deploy_files - Contains a folder per module named after the module.
 All files will be pushed to the home directory of the head node